Smessages/ProjectC/README.md

 the recommendations app is using a grpc protocol to interact with the marketplace microservice.

-GRPC is another way to make microservices communicate to each other it is more robust and offer some great advantages uppon rest api request. checkout the Recommendations ans the marketplace code in those directories to see how the code where generated using a single one line commande both on the server and client side.
+GRPC is another way to make microservices talk to each other it is more robust and offer some great advantages uppon rest api request. checkout the Recommendations and the marketplace code in those directories to see how the code where generated using a single one line commande both on the server and client side.

 i will leave the link to the documentation about the grpc protocol that help me prepare this project.

-lets create our ing for the marketplace service because the recommendation service don't need to be accessible by the user of , and for brievity of the presentation we just implement a bookstore in the marketplace app and a recommendation microservice that will be sending some recommendations base on the user connected to the marketplace.
+lets create our ingress for the marketplace service because the recommendation service don't need to be accessible by the user , and for brievity of the presentation we just implement a bookstore in the marketplace app and a recommendation microservice that will be sending some recommendations base on the user connected to the marketplace.
 The main purpose here in the application section is to show how this two microservices can communicate together using the gRPC proto.

 - DEMO